OpenSig/opensig-ts/README.md

 const receipt = await result.confirmed;

 console.log('signature published successfully', receipt);

 ```

 ## Blockchain Providers

 OpenSig blockchain providers publish signature transactions to the blockchain and query the blockchain for signature events.

 The bundled `EthersProvider` should be sufficient for most purposes, however you are free to implement your own.
-See [src/providers.js](src/providers.js) for the `BlockchainProvider` interface.
+See [src/providers](src/providers) for the `IBlockchainProvider` interface.

 ### EthersProvider

-An `EthersProvider` publishes and verifies signatures using `ethers-js` built in [Provider](https://docs.ethers.org/v6/api/providers/) instances.
+An `EthersProvider` publishes and verifies signatures using `ethers` built in [Provider](https://docs.ethers.org/v6/api/providers/) instances.

 This allows OpenSig to be used with browser-installed wallets, RPC providers and community providers like Ankr and Infura (see [ethers community providers](https://docs.ethers.org/v6/api/providers/thirdparty/)).

-The `EthersProvider` class takes a `provider` constructor parameter.
-The provider will be used for both publishing signatures and reading signature event logs.
-Alternatively, use the `transactionProvider` and `logProvider` parameters to set different providers for publishing to and reading from the blockchain.
+The `EthersProvider` class takes separate `signer` and `rpcProvider` constructor parameter.
+The signer must have a provider

+### AbstractEVMProvider

+Extend `AbstractEVMProvider` to verify signatures using an ethers provider and publish via a custom protocol.

 ## Testing